edgelesssys/constellation/docs/docs/architecture/lifecycle.md

 # Cluster lifecycle

 The lifecycle of a Constellation cluster consist of three phases: *creation*, *upgrade*, and *termination*.
+The following describes each phase and links to detailed descriptions of key components and concepts.

 ## Cluster creation

+(**FS: this is an intro for everyone.
+Details on attestation etc. will be given on specialized pages.**)

-The [`constellation create`](../workflows/create.md) command creates a cluster.
+The cluster administrator uses the [`constellation create`](../reference/cli.md#constellation-create) command to create a Constellation cluster.
 The process is as follows:

-1. The CLI (i.e., the `constellation` software) uses the
+1. The CLI (i.e., the `constellation` program) uses the cloud provider's API to create the initial set of Confidential VMs (CVMs).
+It writes

-2. Each CVM boots the Constellation node image and measures every component in the boot chain
+2. Each CVM boots the [node image](images.md) configured in `constellation-conf.yaml`.
-3. The first component launched in each node is the [*Bootstrapper*](components.md#bootstrapper)
-4. The *Bootstrapper* waits until it either receives an initialization request or discovers an initialized cluster
+3. On each CVM, the [Bootstrapper](components.md#bootstrapper) is automatically launched.
+The *Bootstrapper* waits until it either receives an initialization request from the CLI or discovers an initialized cluster.

+The cluster administrator then uses the [`constellation init`](../reference/cli.md#constellation-init) command to initialize the cluster.
+This triggers the following additional steps:

+1. The CLI sets up an [aTLS](../architecture/attestation.md) ("attested TLS") connection with the Bootstrapper on one of the previously created CVMs.
+During the aTLS handshake, the CLI verifies the CVM (and the software running in it) based on the policy specified in `constellation-conf.yaml`.
+2. The CLI sends `constellation-conf.yaml` to the Bootstrapper over the aTLS connection and triggers the initialization of Kubernetes.
+3. The Bootstrapper downloads the official Kubernetes release specified in `constellation-conf.yaml`.
+The Bootstrapper verifies the [Sigstore-based signatures](https://blog.sigstore.dev/kubernetes-signals-massive-adoption-of-sigstore-for-protecting-open-source-ecosystem-73a6757da73) of the downloaded Kubernetes release.

-5. The CLI `init` command connects to the *Bootstrapper* of a selected node, sends the configuration, and initiates the initialization of the cluster
+, sends the configuration, and initiates the initialization of the cluster
 6. The *Bootstrapper* of **that** node [initializes the Kubernetes cluster](components.md#bootstrapper) and deploys the other Constellation [components](components.md) including the [*JoinService*](components.md#joinservice)
 7. Subsequently, the *Bootstrappers* of the other nodes discover the initialized cluster and send join requests to the *JoinService*
 8. As part of the join request each node includes an attestation statement of its boot measurements as authentication
 9. The *JoinService* verifies the attestation statements and joins the nodes to the Kubernetes cluster
 10. This process is repeated for every node joining the cluster later (e.g., through autoscaling)

+## Cluster scaling

 ## Cluster upgrade